isomerpages/seab-corp/pages/(2027 SEC) G3 Syllabuses for Private Candidates.md

 variant: tiptap
 description: ""
 ---
-<p>Here are the 2027 Singapore-Cambridge Secondary Education Certificate
+<p>Here are the G3 subject syllabuses under the 2027 Singapore-Cambridge
-(SEC) Level G3 examination syllabuses that are offered to private candidates.&nbsp;</p>
+Secondary Education Certificate (SEC) examinations that are offered to private candidates.</p>
 <p>For syllabuses that have been revised, the specimen papers are available
 on the website for three years, including the year of posting.
 We seek your understanding that some items / images / resources may not be available